shivamjj65/shivamjj65/README.md

 ## Hi I am Shivam Ilasariya

-I am a student and a programmer interested in Software and Web Development & I also enjoy working in C, Python and Web Development Tools.
+I am a I.T UnderGraduate interested in Software and Web Development & I also enjoy working in C, Python and Web Development Tools.

-- Currently student at Rajiv Gandhi Institute Of Technology, Mumbai.
+- Pursued B.E from Rajiv Gandhi Institute Of Technology, Mumbai.
 - Looking for opportunities to join as an intern/full time candidate for projects.

 <details open>